Who can get help from Adult Social Care and Health

 Adult Social Care work with people aged 18 and over who live in East Sussex, such as those who:

-• want to stay living at home but are finding it difficult to cope
+• want to stay living at home but are finding it difficult to manage

-• would like to get out and about, but are unable to do so due to a health condition or disability
+• would like to get out and about, but are unable to due to a health condition or disability

 • need information on how to access more suitable accommodation

-• look after someone who couldn’t cope without their help
+• look after someone who could not cope without their help

 Eligibility